Wearable Technology Through the Ages: A Comprehensive Timeline

 How Consumer Demand Shaped the Market

-Privacy concerns also shaped the market.
+Privacy concerns also influenced the market.
 Users wanted control over their health data.
-This led to better data protection features and more transparent policies.
-It also pushed for integration with healthcare systems.
+This pushed companies to improve data security and privacy features.

 Analyzing the Current Landscape: What Smart Watches Offer Today